Social | Talent creativity

 Strengthening talent that accelerates adoption of strong real x digital capabilities

 BSAPIC empowers employees at all levels to embrace digital technologies, technological literacy, Artificial Intelligence (AI) and big data to enhance their data-based performance and drive organizational success in their respective work areas and contributions.
-BSAPIC aims to equip employees with hard skills in digitalization with the goal of becoming a skills-based Bridgestone with data.
-In 2024, BSAPIC invested more than 10,800 training hours (versus 7,300 hours in 2023) in digital skills, such as Generative Artificial Intelligence, Data Visualization Mastery, Data Visionary Mindset, Data Essentials and Analytics, Microsoft Office Applications, and Power BI / productivity tools.
-This direction will continue in 2025 and beyond to level up our workforce capability (through upskill and reskill) by enabling digitalization literacy via skill acquisition that empower leaders and employees to innovate and create values.
+BSAPIC aims to equip employees with hard skills digitalization toward becoming a skills-based Bridgestone with data.
+In 2025, BSAPIC invested more than 13,000 training hours (versus 7,300 hours in 2023) in digital skills, such as Generative Artificial Intelligence, Data Visualization Mastery, Data Visionary Mindset, Data Essentials and Analytics, Microsoft Office Applications, and Power BI / productivity tools.
+This direction will continue in 2025 and beyond to level up our workforce capability (through upskill and reskill) by enabling digitalization literacy via skill acquisition that empower leaders and teammates to innovate and create values.

 Supporting self-directed career development

 At BSAM, we believe everyone is a leader – whether you are a leader of your work, projects, a team, or an organization, we can all make a positive impact.
-To that end, in 2024, we introduced a new LEAD framework for the WEST region (BSAM and BSEMEA) and regional talent portals.
+To that end, in 2024, we introduced a new LEAD framework for the West region (BSAM and BSEMEA) and regional talent portals.
 LEAD defines what really matters as a Bridgestone leader and guides our behaviors to deliver on our goals.
-The LEAD Framework empowers our employees to shape a compelling vision, drive innovation, and make informed decisions.
+The LEAD Framework empowers our teammates to shape a compelling vision, drive innovation, and make informed decisions.
 It also helps us to foster a positive work environment, attract and develop talent, and build high-performing teams.
-Additionally, the regional talent portals are resource centers to support employees with their professional development.
+Additionally, the regional talent portals are resource centers to support teammates with their professional development.
+To further strengthen the LEAD framework, a quarterly workshop series was developed in 2025 for all WEST people leaders.
+These sessions were designed to introduce the framework while providing practical tools to enhance leadership capabilities and support employee growth.

 BSAM believes its employees are the key to its success as an enterprise.
 To support them in delivering outstanding results, BSAM provides employees with access to a number of development opportunities and ongoing performance feedback throughout the year.
 To meet the needs of its evolving business, BSAM’s performance management framework called AMP (Accelerating My Performance), is designed to provide transparency and trust around the assessment of employees and the most important business priorities.
 Additionally, it ensures employees receive the ongoing feedback and support they need to achieve their professional goals.